ROCm/rocSHMEM/DEBUG.md

 Hacking and Debugging RocSHMEM
 ==============================

-This documentation is mostly for core RocSHMEM developpers.
-Power users may find it useful.
+This documentation is mostly for core RocSHMEM developpers and contributors.
+Power users may still find it useful.

 How to debug parallel programs
 ------------------------------